DuckStation Tutorial

 Preparing your PSX ISOs

-- First, you're going to need an app that can extract 7Z files.
+- First, you're going to need an app that can extract 7Z files (and in less common cases, ZIP and RAR files).
 I recommend ZArchiver (it's free).

 - Return to your device's main root directory (the default screen when you open ZArchiver).
 Tap Download.
 Once inside, long press your PSX ISO and tap Cut.